em-jose/em-jose/README.md

 ## About me

-Full-stack web developer with more than five years of experience.
+Full-stack web developer with more than six years of experience.
 Since my career began, I worked developing e-commerce solutions with multiple clients using different technologies, including Laravel, Shopify and Prestashop.
 I especially enjoy front-end development, as I love all the visual and UX part that it involves.

 ## Technologies